-Other than startup and shutdown flaring, flexigas flaring can occur due to refinery fuel gas imbalance.
+Flexigas flaring can also occur due to refinery fuel gas imbalance.
 Shell continues to fine-tune the Flexigas pressure control scheme to minimize flexigas flaring due to small imbalances in fuel gas.
-Improvements in this system, most notably addition of COGEN to the pressure control scheme, contribute to the very low flexigas flare rate experienced in 2013, 2014 and 2015.
+Improvements in this system, most notably addition of COGEN to the pressure control scheme, contribute to the very low flexigas flare flow rate seen in non-turnaround years including 2013, 2014, 2015, 2017, and 2018.